 Scholarly readers interested in the literary world of this ground-breaking writer may like Zora and Langston: A Story of Friendship and Betrayal by Yuval Taylor, published in 2019.

 A photo of a letter she wrote describing her agony as a creator appears below.

-Zora Neale Hurston’s two locations are the third and fourth stops on Florida Author Adventures Trail #1!
+Zora Neale Hurston’s two locations are the fourth and fifth stops on Florida Author Adventures Trail #1.